Day 2 Agenda - Professional Pensions

-How does a pension fund look to make a positive impact on society, measure the non-finanical impact of their investments, prioritise climate change and improve ESG risk awareness?
+How does a pension fund look to make a positive impact on society, measure the non-financial impact of their investments, prioritise climate change and improve ESG risk awareness?

 The last two decades have shown that integrating sustainability into stock selection can enhance investment returns.
-In this session, Harriet Parker will discuss what the development over this period tells us about successful sustainable investing today, the key sustainable themes of the next decade, what the world will look like in 10 years’ time and what this means for investors now.
+In this session, Harriet Parker will discuss what the development over this period tells us about successful sustainable investing today, the key sustainable themes of the next two decades, what the world will look like in 20 years’ time and what this means for investors now.

 Impact can sound like a bit of a stretch for trustees when surrounded by a discombobulating myriad of responsible investment acronyms.
 Take a step back and consider impact with us, as one of many investment lenses available to you.
 An impact lens enables us to identify not only megatrends for the next 5, 10, 15yrs, and companies that are aligned with them, but also helps avoid risks and companies that are perhaps lagging behind.
 Discover how high intensity impact and robust financials make a potent combination.